Is It Okay To Pause Therapy? Understanding The Risks And Benefits

 Financial strain

 In an ideal world, no one would have to interrupt mental health care due to lack of funds.
-But in reality, people sometimes have to make hard choices about whether therapy is affordable for them.
+But in reality, people sometimes have to make hard choices about whether therapy sessions are affordable for them.
 However, you might want to talk with your treatment provider before pausing for this reason to explore your options.
 In some cases, a therapist may be able to offer temporary reductions in cost for clients who are having financial difficulty.
 Also, some online therapy services offer a sliding scale fee structure to treat people of all income levels.

 Recharging emotionally